 The issue that remains is the extent to which effective mitigation responses can be developed cooperatively and in a timely manner among industry, government and the communities.
-Failure to do so will have bearing on the efficacy of the mitigation measures.
+Failure to do so will have bearing on the

 Also, commitments of other partners to a mitigation program will have financial implications to the other partners.
 It is not currently known the degree to which the other potential partners have agreed to assist with the mitigation measures.